Get a Degree While Working

 Different assessment methods may be combined.
 For example, you could take part in a workplace observation followed by an interview.

-On completion of the end-point assessment, you'll be graded with a fail, pass, merit or distinction.
-Your grade will be based on all the assessment activities undertaken as part of the end-point assessment.
+On completion of the EPA, you'll be graded with a fail, pass, merit or distinction.
+Your grade will be based on all the assessment activities undertaken as part of the EPA.

 Your attendance on the programme is very important.
 You'll be required to attend all lessons, as your success is closely related to your attendance.
-We strongly recommend you take all holiday outside of your timetabled lessons at university.
+We strongly recommend you take all annual leave outside of your timetabled lessons at university.

 On completion of your degree apprenticeship, you'll be invited to graduate alongside all other students in your department and to celebrate your completion of the degree element of your course.
-In some cases, the end-point assessment will be completed after graduation.
+In some cases, the EPA will be completed after graduation.

 Find a degree apprenticeship

-Now you know how you'll be taught and assessed on your degree apprenticeship, find your ideal degree apprenticeship to complement and advance your chosen career.
+Now you know how you'll be taught and assessed, find your ideal degree apprenticeship to complement and advance your chosen career.